diegocamara/apache-camel-todo-backend/README.md

 # How it works

-This application uses apache camel web support to provide a Todo REST API to contribute to [Todo-Backend](https://www.todobackend.com/).
+This application uses apache camel web support to provide a Todo REST API based on [Todo-Backend](https://www.todobackend.com/).

 Some modules used in this app:
 * [Spring](https://spring.io/) to perform dependency injection